Magirus

 Magirus GmbH is a truck manufacturer based in Ulm, Germany, founded by Conrad Dietrich Magirus (1824–1895).
 It was formerly known as Klöckner Humboldt Deutz AG, maker of the Deutz engines, so the brand commonly used was Magirus Deutz, and for a short time Klöckner.
 Most trucks from Magirus were also known as Magirus-Deutz.
 The logo of Magirus Deutz was a stylised M with a sharp, long centre point to represent the spire of Ulm Minster.

 Magirus is one of the largest manufacturers of fire fighting equipment.
 Its fire trucks are primarily based upon chassis and engines from Iveco, but occasionally also uses platforms from other truck manufacturers.

-Magirus is an Iveco Group brand.
+Iveco, owner of Magirus since 1975, sold the business in 2024 and Magirus is now an independent business, owned by investment company Mutares SE.

 History

 The company began manufacturing fire-fighting vehicles in 1866.
 In the late 1910s, it started the production of trucks and buses.
 These vehicles developed a reputation for high engineering standards, able to operate under the most arduous conditions.
 The company also invented the turntable ladder, as Magirus Leiter, which quickly became an essential item of fire brigade equipment worldwide.

-Magirus had some involvement in World War 2 and The Holocaust, producing gas vans used for killing Jews.
-Magirus also supplied ladders for mobile V-2 Rocket launch sites.
+Magirus had a significant involvement in World War II including mass murder and supplying vehicles for the Wehrmacht Magirus supplied ladders for mobile V-2 rocket launch sites.
+The factory used forced labourers, mostly from the Netherlands and Soviet Union, since 1942, and in 1945, also hosted a forced labour subcamp of the Dachau concentration camp, which held Italians, Poles, Czechs, Ukrainians and one German.
+Magirus was responsible for designing and building vans used to Gas hundreds of thousands of Jews murdered by the Germans during World War 2 at Chelmno death camp situated 50 km North of Lodz in Poland.

 In 1975, Magirus became part of Iveco, which continued producing some Magirus trucks for a short while under the name "Iveco Magirus" before abandoning it completely in most countries.
 KHD's collaboration with Fiat ended abruptly and less than harmoniously in 1979, leaving Fiat as owner of the Magirus-Deutz brand.
 However, Iveco trucks were sold under the Magirus brand in Germany and other European and Middle Eastern markets until the end of the 1980s.

 Today, the Magirus brand is only used for the company's firefighting equipment section, not for the whole fleet of manufactured trucks.